TrainWeb.org Facebook Page

 This aerial captures Port Covington during the Roaring Twenties.
 The Hanover Street Bridge (left) only eight years before had replaced 1856's Long Bridge that had extended Light Street off the tip of land near lower left.
 This portion of Light Street is now named West Peninsula Drive.
 Railroad grade separation of Light and Hanover Streets was still in the future.

-WM's Spring Garden Swing Bridge crosses Middle Branch at upper left.
-This tour page will reach it by proceeding generally west (left) after starting near the right side of this photo.
+WM's Spring Garden Swing Bridge crosses Middle Branch (of the Patapsco River) at upper left, which this tour page will reach by proceeding generally west (left) after starting off the right side of this photo.

 From I-95